Back to Blog

 • Granular Permissions: MCP servers are intentionally narrow.
 An MCP server for GitHub can be configured to only allow "read-only" operations on specific repositories, preventing the AI from accidentally deleting production code.

-• Local Sandboxing: Because MCP utilizes standard transport protocols (primarily standard input/output or purely local HTTP), you can deploy MCP Servers directly inside air-gapped or private cloud environments.
+• Local Sandboxing: Because MCP commonly runs over standard input/output or local HTTP, teams can keep servers inside private or isolated environments.

 # Example: Deploying an MCP Server on a GetClaw Node